vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

-" It is [^f99] owing to the deficiency of arrows that the man who wishes to cover the sky desists and not owing to any deficiency in the space of the sky.
-(So also ) we fall back from the praise of Govinda, owing to our deficiency of intelligence and not owing to any deficiency in His qualities."
+" It is [^f99] owing to the deficiency of arrows
+that the man who wishes to cover the sky desists
+and not owing to any deficiency in the space of the sky.
+(So also ) we fall back from the praise of Govinda,
+owing to our deficiency of intelligence
+and not owing to any deficiency in His qualities."

 [^f99]: ??
 </details>

 <details><summary>Español</summary>

-" It is [^f99] owing to the deficiency of arrows that the man who wishes to cover the sky desists and not owing to any deficiency in the space of the sky.
-(So also ) we fall back from the praise of Govinda, owing to our deficiency of intelligence and not owing to any deficiency in His qualities."
+"Es [^f99] debido a la deficiencia de flechas
+que el hombre que desea cubrir los desiste del cielo y no debido a ninguna deficiencia en el espacio del cielo.
+(Así también) nos retrasamos de los elogios de Govinda, debidoa nuestra deficiencia de inteligencia y no a ninguna deficiencia en sus cualidades ".
 </details>